marcduiker/azure-functions-university/lessons/typescript/blob/blob-lesson-ts.md

 The generated code logs some information about the Blob that triggered the function namely:

-- The name of the file that is accessed via the `bindingData` attribute of the Azure Function context.
+- The name of the Blob that is accessed via the `bindingData` attribute of the Azure Function context.
-- The size of the file that is available to the function via the binding parameter `myBlob` that is received as input parameter of the function
+- The size of the Blob that is available to the function via the binding parameter `myBlob` that is received as input parameter of the function.

 ## 8.2 Run the Function